Edoardo Duca

-Edoardo Duca (born 3 May 1997) is an Italian professional footballer who plays as a midfielder for club Juve Stabia.
+Edoardo Duca (born 3 May 1997) is an Italian professional footballer who plays as a midfielder for club Ravenna.

 Club career

 Born in Milan, Duca was formed as a footballer in AlbinoLeffe youth sector.
 He played three Serie D seasons for Grumellese Calcio and one with OltrepòVoghera.

 On 13 December 2018, he joined Serie D club Modena.
-Modena won the promotion this season, and Duca made his Serie C debut on 9 September 2019 against Calcio Padova.
+Modena won the promotion this season, and Duca made his Serie C debut on 9 September 2019 against Padova.

 On 16 January 2020, he was loaned to Pergolettese for a year.

-On 2 September 2025, Duca signed a two-year contract with Juve Stabia in Serie B.
+On 2 September 2025, Duca signed a two-year contract with Juve Stabia in Serie B. On 15 January 2026, he was loaned by Lecco.